Pedro-Velazquez/softengineeringdocs/DDD.md

 themselves, storing themselves, managing application tasks, and so forth, can be focused on expressing the domain model.
 This allows a model to evolve to be rich enough and clear enough to capture essential business knowledge and put it to work.

 The domain model is a set of concepts.
 The "domain layer" is the manifestation of that model and all directly related design elements.
 The design and implementation of business logic constitute the domain layer.
 In a MODEL-DRIVEN DESIGN, the software constructs of the domain layer mirror the model concepts.
 It is not practical to achieve that correspondence when the domain logic is mixed with other concerns of the program.
 Isolating the domain implementation is a prerequisite for domain-driven design.

+## Model expressed in software
+Some objects are not defined primarily by their attributes.
+They represent a thread of identity that runs through time and often across distinct representations.
+Sometimes such an object must be matched with another object even though attributes differ.
+An object must be distinguished from other objects even though they might have the same attributes.
+Mistaken identity can lead to data corruption.

+An object defined primarily by its identity is called an **ENTITY**.
+ENTITIES have special modeling and design considerations.
+They have life cycles that can radically change their form and content, but a thread of continuity must be maintained.
+Their identities must be defined so that they can be effectively tracked.
+Their class definitions, responsibilities, attributes, and associations should revolve around who they are, rather than the particular attributes they carry.
+Even for ENTITIES that don't transform so radically or have such complicated life cycles, placing them in the semantic category leads to more lucid models and more robust implementations.

+When an object is distinguished by its identity, rather than its attributes, make this primary to its definition in the model.
+Keep the class definition simple and focused on life cycle continuity and identity.
+Define a means of distinguishing each object regardless of its form or history.
+Be alert to requirements that call for matching objects by attributes.
+Define an operation that is guaranteed to produce a unique result for each object, possibly by attaching a symbol that is guaranteed unique.
+This means of identification may come from the outside, or it may be an arbitrary identifier created by and for the system, but it must correspond to the identity distinctions in the model.
+The model must define what it means to be the same thing.

+Tracking the identity of ENTITIES is essential, but attaching identity to other objects can hurt system performance, add analytical work, and muddle the model by making all objects look the same.
+Software design is a constant battle with complexity.
+We must make distinctions so that special handling is applied only where necessary.
+However, if we think of this category of object as just the absence of identity, wehaven't added much to our toolbox or vocabulary.
+In fact, these objects have characteristics of their own and their own significance to the model.
+These are the objects that describe things.

+An object that represents a descriptive aspect of the domain with no conceptual identity is called a **VALUE OBJECT**.
+VALUE OBJECTS are instantiated to represent elements of the design that we care about only for what they are, not who or which they are.
+When you care only about the attributes of an element of the model, classify it as a VALUE OBJECT.
+Make it express the meaning of the attributes it conveys and give it related functionality.
+Treat the VALUE OBJECT as immutable.
+Don't give it any identity and avoid the design complexities necessary to maintain ENTITIES.

+Some concepts from the domain aren't natural to model as objects.
+Forcing the required domain functionality to be the responsibility of an ENTITY or VALUE either distorts the definition of a model-based object or adds meaningless artificial objects.
+A **SERVICE** is an operation offered as an interface that stands alone in the model, without encapsulating state, as ENTITIES and VALUE OBJECTS do.
+SERVICES are a common pattern in technical frameworks, but they can also apply in the domain layer.

+When a significant process or transformation in the domain is not a natural responsibility of an ENTITY or VALUE OBJECT, add an operation to the model as a standalone interface declared as a SERVICE.
+Define the interface in terms of the language of the model and make sure the operation name is part of the UBIQUITOUS LANGUAGE.
+Make the SERVICE stateless.